Gavrilajava/RationalChoise/README.md

 # RationalChoise
-The web app to organize recipes and make a grocery list out of it.
-This project was made as a capstone project for Flatiron Programming Bootcamp for incomplete three weeks and should demonstrate my perfect knowlege of learned web technologies.
+The web app to compare things by several criteria.

 ## Built With